The 2016 Debian Project Leader election has started. For a second time, its result is quite predictable, as there is a single candidature.

 After a single term, Neil McGovern has not offered himself again.
 A few years ago, I wrote about governance issues in my description of my involvement in Debian.
 Although elections are infrequent and the number of candidates has never been very high, the following table seems to show a downwards trend:

-Number of DPL candidates per year
+Year | Number of candidates |

 While I believe Debian should use liquid governance, I suggested that distributing the DPL role (using for example a Second in Charge) would help meanwhile.
 Some may argue that a second single-candidature DPL election this decade implies that candidatures for the 2IC role would be rare, since so few contributors are interested in even the DPL role.